gunasai197/AI_ML_Basics-notes/AI&ML_Basics/AI&ML-Notes-Day-1.md

 1. ***Decision Tree Classification****: Builds a tree where each node represents a test case for an attribute, and branches represent possible outcomes.
 2. ***Random Forest Classification****: Uses an ensemble of decision trees to make predictions, improving accuracy by averaging the results from multiple trees.
 3. ***K-Nearest Neighbor (KNN)****: Classifies data points based on the 'k' nearest neighbors using feature similarity

+Regression in machine learning is a supervised learning technique used to predict continuous numerical values by modeling the relationship between one or more input features (independent variables) and a target variable (dependent variable)

+Common types include:

+	- Linear regression: Assumes a straight-line relationship between inputs and output.
+Multiple linear regression: Uses several input variables for prediction.

+	- Polynomial regression: Can model nonlinear relationships.